HelmerDenDekker/HelmerDemo.WebShopDemo/src/Services/WSD.Catalog.Infrastructure.Setup/ReadMe.md

 ﻿# Setup project
-This is an idea, I want the steup of the databse to be separate from the API and all.
+This is an idea, I want the setup of the database to be separate from the API and all.

 (c) By Patrick Keller and Helmer den Dekker

-I took an example from the eShopOnContainers by microsoft, and cut a lot of cases, we might add the later
+I took an example from the eShopOnContainers by microsoft, and cut a lot of cases.
+It is under development and used for showcasing.

 ## Setup